 Community Rating System

 Each community participating in the National Flood Insurance Program can also qualify for a discount applicable uniformly to all its insured properties under a program called the Community Rating System (CRS).
 The level of discount is determined by how well that community reduces its risk using 18 different activities grouped under four categories: Public Information, Mapping and Regulation, Flood Damage Reduction, and Flood Preparedness.
 The CRS scoring system ranges from “10” with no discount at all, to “1” with a discount of 45%.
-Delray Beach currently has a score of “9” which only provides a 5% discount.
-Boynton Beach has a CRS score of “7” with a 15% discount, while Boca Raton has a score of “8” and a 10% discount.
+Delray Beach was recently upgraded from a score of “8” to a score of “7” with a 15% discount, resulting in an additional 5% savings to residents.
 The BPOA is currently working with a newly-initiated citizens volunteer Rising Waters Task Force and city staff to improve the city’s CRS score and achieve lower flood insurance rates for all insured structures in Delray Beach.
-We were recently informally told that community outreach efforts have increased our Public Information points and we will qualify for a score of “8” and a 10% discount in citywide premiums after the completion of a federal government review.
-Delray Beach is in the process of contracting with a CRS specialist to guide further efforts for improving our CRS score.
+This improved CRS score is a result of both BPOA outreach education and City efforts to inform the community about flood insurance.

 Please pass along this information to your neighbors who may not be members of the BPOA.
 We will be discussing flood insurance changes at our membership meeting currently scheduled for Wednesday, 3/25/2015, starting at 6:30 PM at Northern Trust Bank.